GoogleChrome/developer.chrome.com/site/en/docs/web-platform/view-transitions/index.md

     muted="true",
     controls="true"
   %}
-  <figcaption>Transitions created with the Shared Element Transition API. <a href="https://http203-playlist.netlify.app/">Try the demo site</a> – Requires Chrome 104+ and the <code>chrome://flags/#document-transition</code> flag.</figcaption>
+  <figcaption>Transitions created with the View Transition API. <a href="https://http203-playlist.netlify.app/">Try the demo site</a> – Requires Chrome 109+ and the <code>chrome://flags/#document-transition</code> flag.</figcaption>
 </figure>

 ## Why do we need this feature?

-Page transitions look great, but they also communicate direction of flow, and make it clear which elements are related from page to page.
+Page transitions not only look great, they also communicate direction of flow, and make it clear which elements are related from page to page.
 They can even happen during data fetching, leading to a faster perception of performance.

 But, we already have animation tools on the web, such as [CSS transitions](https://developer.mozilla.org/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions), [CSS animations](https://developer.mozilla.org/docs/Web/CSS/CSS_Animations/Using_CSS_animations), and the [Web Animation API](https://developer.mozilla.org/docs/Web/API/Web_Animations_API/Using_the_Web_Animations_API), so why do we need a new thing to move stuff around?